 - For those on workshare, you will receive an amount based on how much your weekly hours are reduced

-- Benefit is automatically applied to everyone receiving any state unemployment benefits, including those on a work-share program
+- The Federal Pandemic Unemployment Assistance program provided an additional $600/week to everyone receiving any state unemployment benefits, including those on a work-share program

 Interaction With Other Funding Programs

 Receiving wages in any form, including from PPP funds, may disqualify employees or self-employed from receiving unemployment for that period.